 Aria 2 has a fresh design and a few other updates, but its core features remain largely the same.
 This means it will track weight, BMI, body fat percentage, with now the addition of lean mass.
 Just like its predecessor, it can recognise up to 8 users and you can set weight goals with a daily calorie plan, log food and other workouts.

 Fitbit says its much easier than before to set up the new scale and you can do it over the smartphone using the app.
 It also offers more accurate readings.

 If you’re looking to lose weight or just keep tabs on your current weight, this scale makes a good choice.
-Particularly if you own a Fitbit fitness tracker.
+Particularly if you own a Fitbit fitness tracker or smartwatch as it makes sense to buy from the same brand.
 You step on it, step off – done.
-Your weight is transferred to your Fitbit account so that it sits there along with all your other stats.
+Your weight is transferred to your Fitbit dashboard so that it sits there along with all your other stats.